Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "C’mon!
 Dogs can jump like *crazy,* you can totally make this!"

-Bozo backed up a bit further, bounced on his paws a couple times, and then…
+Bozo backed up a bit further, bounced on his paws a couple times, and then...

 Thanks to a thundering run-up, a vigorous leap of faith and some paw-scrabbling, the huge mutt *almost* made it.
 Julian was able to catch him and drag him safely up to the top, where he balanced uncertainly on four legs and wagged nervously.
 Bozo, it seemed, was not fond of heights.